| 2006 |

 | 2014 |

-Phosphorylated tyrosine hydroxylase (TH) at Ser19 binds 14-3-3γ with high affinity (Kd = 3.2 nM); one TH tetramer binds one or two 14-3-3γ dimers.
-14-3-3γ inhibits PKA-mediated phosphorylation of TH at Ser40 (~3.5-fold), and Ser40 phosphorylation does not significantly contribute to 14-3-3γ binding. |
+Phosphorylated tyrosine hydroxylase (TH) at Ser19 binds 14-3-3γ with high affinity (Kd ~3.2 nM), forming complexes of one TH tetramer with one or two 14-3-3γ dimers.
+14-3-3γ binding inhibits PKA-mediated phosphorylation of TH at Ser40 (3.5-fold reduction), suggesting Ser40 has reduced accessibility in the complex.
+TH-pS40 alone does not detectably bind 14-3-3γ. |

-Native mass spectrometry, surface plasmon resonance, electron microscopy, phosphatase kinetic assay, in vitro kinase assay |
+Native mass spectrometry, surface plasmon resonance, electron microscopy, phosphatase kinetics, in vitro kinase assay |

 Molecular & cellular proteomics |